Sturmflut/sturmflut.github.io/_posts/2015-07-04-mediatek-details-partitions-and-preloader.markdown

 ---

-*NOTE: This is a continuation of the [previous article]({% post_url 2015-05-04-hacking-the-bq-part-1-bootloader-fastboot-recovery %}) in the series.
+*NOTE: This is a continuation of the [previous article]({% post_url 2015-07-02-mediatek-details-soc-startup %}) in the series.
 The information was obtained from various sources and through reverse engineering, don't take it as a reference!*

+*UPDATE 03.07.2015: Add Download Agent references.*

 After the Boot ROM has completed the initialization of the core hardware, it loads the first block from the eMMC flash into the On-chip SRAM and starts execution.
 Usually this would be the location of the operating system bootloader firmware, but on MediaTek SoCs it usually isn't.
 There's an intermediate step: the Preloader.
 It is a piece of software that abstracts a bit between the platform and the actual bootloader, and it offers some additional features like the ability to boot from either MMC or NAND Flash or to read/write various parts of the flash via USB.